Retirement Retirement Planning

 We live in an amazing time for plastic surgery and cosmetic procedures.
 And to many people, the high costs can certainly be worth it.

 However, think twice before you spend thousands of dollars on cosmetic surgery right before retirement.
-You might find that this money is better off sitting in an emergency fund, especially if the economy takes a bad turn and leaves you unprepared.
+You might find that this money is better off sitting in an emergency fund, especially if the economy takes a bad turn and you need to prepare yourself financially.

 Want to learn how to build wealth like the 1%?
 Sign up for Worthy to get ideas and advice delivered to your inbox.